barryosull/the-projectionist/README.md

 ## TODOs
 My list of todos for this project
+- Broken projectors update
+    - boot should attempt to play any broken projectors forward, to make releasing fixes easier
+    - play should ignore broken projectors
 - Get Redis ProjectorPositionLedger tests to pass
 - Restructure test folders to make more sense
 - Write a better tutorial for the adapters